mm80843/T3.5/docs/Benef/PBN__Benef_933.md

 # __Identification of high-risk individuals__

-## Name of the Benefit

-Machine learning models can identify social media users with high levels of loneliness, allowing for targeted interventions and support

 ## Description of Benefits pertaining to Beneficiaries

 * [Policymakers and mental health professionals can provide targeted interventions and support to individuals with high levels of loneliness, improving their mental health and well-being](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1022.md)